psinthong/AsterixDB-SNLP/README.md

-# Using Standford CoreNLP UDFs
+# Using Stanford CoreNLP UDFs

 This document describe the process for using Standford CoreNLP packages with user-defined functions(UDF) in AsterixDB.
 We assume you have followed the [installation instructions](http://asterixdb.apache.org/docs/0.9.0/install.html) to set up a running AsterixDB instance.